aivarsk/aivarsk.github.io/_posts/2022-08-10-fastapi-concurrency2.md

 B) I could use a pure Python implementation of `json.dumps` for better multithreading.
 But that will be slower and it puts more pressure on the memory because it collects all parts of the JSON string in a list and [builds a single string](https://github.com/python/cpython/blob/0fc3517cf46ec79b4681c31916d4081055a7ed09/Lib/json/encoder.py#L202) from that even when generators are used.

-I do not like any of those choices because they have too many cons so I did a couple of patches to CPython and improved the performance of `json.dumps`.
+I did not like any of those choices because they had too many downsides so I did a couple of patches to CPython and improved the performance of `json.dumps`.
 I could not improve concurrency but at least there is a positive outcome from this investigation.

 ![json.dumps]({{ site.url }}/public/jsondumps.png)